fmahe/fibermat/README.md

 **FiberMat** is a mechanical solver to simulate fiber packing and perform statistical analysis.
 It generate realistic 3D fiber mesostructures and computes internal forces and deformations.

-This code is the result of thesis work that can be found in :
+This code is the result of thesis work that can be found in:
 > [Mahé, F. (2023).
 Statistical mechanical framework for discontinuous composites: application to the modeling of flow in SMC compression molding (Doctoral dissertation, École centrale de Nantes).](https://theses.hal.science/tel-04189271/)